pleaseai/mcp-please/README.md

 ## OAuth Authentication

-MCP Please supports OAuth 2.1 authentication for remote MCP servers that require it.
+MCP Gateway supports OAuth 2.1 authentication for remote MCP servers that require it.

 ### How it works